sarah-yu/simon/README.md

 ## Unsolved Problems

 - A clearTimeout reference error occurs if the user clicks the "Start Page" button before playing any of the levels.
-The functionality of the game is not compromised, but I was not able to resolve this issue.
+The functionality of the game is not compromised, but I was not able to resolve this issue in time.
-- The game is not fully responsive as there are many layout issues when the browser is resized (I used flexbox).
+- The game is not fully responsive yet.
-- In general, I would like to spend more time refactoring and abstracting my code.
-I think my current logic is pretty convoluted and not a very robust solution.
-- I was not able to implement a "try again" message for incorrect attempts.
+- I want to implement a "try again" message for incorrect attempts.
 As a Silver feature, I would also like to be able to give the user a hint as to which part of speech was incorrect.
 - As a Gold feature, I would like to implement text to speech.
+- I plan to spend more time refactoring my code.

 ## Technologies Used